apache/spark/docs/ml-migration-guide.md

 **Deprecations**

 * [SPARK-11215](https://issues.apache.org/jira/browse/SPARK-11215):
-`labels` in `StringIndexer` is deprecated and will be removed in 3.1.0.
+`labels` in `StringIndexerModel` is deprecated and will be removed in 3.1.0.
 Use `labelsArray` instead.
 * [SPARK-25758](https://issues.apache.org/jira/browse/SPARK-25758):
-`computeCost` in `BisectingKMeans` is deprecated and will be removed in future versions.
+`computeCost` in `BisectingKMeansModel` is deprecated and will be removed in future versions.
 Use `ClusteringEvaluator` instead.

 **Changes of behavior**